leodalmacio/100-Days-Of-Code/README.md

 So, for now that's what I can think about, so good luck with the second attempt.

+## FUTURE TO DOs:
+1. Improve upon what you've learned about Annotations, specially Marker Annotation
+2. Go beyod the basics of Generics

 ## Month 1 (July 24, 2019 - Aug.
 22, 2019)